hispanicdevian/r-Resource-FontSizedMenu/README.md

 # r-Resource-FontSizedMenu

-This is not an app
-only for resource and self reference purposes
+This is not an app, it's only for self reference and resource library purposes.